-If you find that your Mozilla Firefox web browser on your Windows PC is not running smoothly, you can use the Refresh Firefox feature to reset and restore your browser settings to the default value.
+If you find that your Mozilla Firefox web browser on your Windows PC is not running smoothly, you can use the Refresh Firefox feature to reset and restore your browser settings to the default value in Windows 11/10.
 Earlier one had the Reset Firefox button which essentially did the same, but in the recent versions, you have the Refresh Firefox feature.

 I decided to give my Firefox a new start and clicked on the Refresh Firefox button here on the notification bar, but to Refresh Firefox manually, you can also do the following: